How the solitary life by the sea

 From this side, how can it matter what anyone else thinks?
 From this side, how can it matter what I look like?
 From this side, how can anything at all matter?
 Is now the time, then?
 Is it?

-AN UNKNOWN WOMAN by Alice Koller is one of those rare and timeless books that improves with repeated rereading.
-Written in straightforward, even stark, prose it contains, nonetheless, profound insights into the psychological and philosophical issues of self-identity and what it means to survive in a world that no longer makes any kind of sense.
+AN UNKNOWN WOMAN by Alice Koller (13th September 1925–21st July 2020) is one of those rare and timeless books that improves with repeated rereading.
+Written in straightforward, even stark prose, it contains, nonetheless, profound insights into the psychological and philosophical issues of self-identity and what it means to survive in a world that no longer makes any kind of sense.

-More specifically, her quest to find the “perfect relationship” with a man has left her disillusioned with humanity and its vain hopes and empty promises of ever finding a meaningful and worthwhile life.
+More specifically, her quest to find the “perfect relationship” with a man has left her disillusioned with humanity and its vain hopes and empty promises of ever finding a worthwhile and meaningful life.